wrex/rexs.tips/content/guitar/Fundamentals/notes/finding-notes.md

 This is one of those drills that may take years to master.
 The goal is to know the notes like the back of your hand, but if you can perform [TDG001](#TDG001) with half notes at 60 BPM, you'll know the fretboard well enough to tackle almost any challenge (and better than many guitarists who have been playing for *years*).

-[TDG001](#TDG001) is an excellent warm up exercise, and I still perform it at the beginning of almost every practice sessions.
+[TDG001](#TDG001) is an excellent warm up exercise, and I still perform it at the beginning of almost every practice session.
 It only takes a minute or two.

 Enjoy!